bernardro/actor-youtube-scraper/README.md

 }
 ```

-NB.: if this function throws, it will retry the same url it's visiting again
+*NB: If this specific function throws an exception, it will retry the same URL it was visiting again.*

-## Acknowledgments
+## Acknowledgments and personal data

-This scraper clicks cookies and privacy consent dialogs in your behalf
+This scraper collects cookies and privacy consent dialogs on your behalf.
+Therefore, you should be aware that the results from your YouTube scraping might contain personal data.

+Personal data is protected by GDPR ([EU Regulation 2016/679](https://eur-lex.europa.eu/eli/reg/2016/679/oj)),  and by other regulations around the world.
+You should **not** scrape personal data unless you have a legitimate reason to do so.

+If you're unsure whether your reason is legitimate, consult your lawyers.
+You can also read our blog post on the  [legality of web scraping](https://blog.apify.com/is-web-scraping-legal/).

+## Other video and social media scrapers

+We have other video-related scrapers in stock for you; to see more of those, check out the [Video Category in Apify Store](https://apify.com/store?category=VIDEOS) or the compilation of [Social Media Scrapers](https://apify.com/store?category=SOCIAL_MEDIA).

+## Your feedback

+We’re always working on improving the performance of our actors.
+So if you’ve got any technical feedback about the work of our YouTube API, or simply **found a bug,** please create an issue on the [Github page](https://github.com/bernardro/actor-youtube-scraper) and we’ll get to it.